cixk1/security-tools/README.md

 ### Development
 This is a experimental repo for educational purposes.
 This means also that this repo is still in active development.

-#### TODO
-To do list for the future
-##### webscanner.py
-- Add information text to the PDF itself and not on the screenshots itself -> to make it more readable
-- Add HTTPS support